OpenPPL/ppl.cv/docs/cuda_usage.md

 ## CUDA Platform Guide

+### Prerequisites

+* CUDA toolkit 7.0+
+* gcc/g++ 4.9+
+* cmake 3.14+

-### 1. Building commands on linux
+### Building commands on linux

-If you just want ppl.cv binary libary to link, then run the following command in the root directory of ppl.cv.
+If you just want *ppl.cv* binary libary to link, then run the following command in the root directory of *ppl.cv*.

 `$ ./build.sh cuda`

-This builds the ppl.cv static library, and packages the header files, the binary library and other relevant files together for usage.
+This builds the *ppl.cv* static library, and packages the header files, the binary library and other relevant files together for usage.
 The generated directories and files look something like this:

 ```
 ppl.cv/cuda-build/install/